Last Updated 7.10.25. (G)

 The insane financial costs of escalating climate change consequences will eventually destroy the world's economy.
 Here is why.

-No banks, corporations, or governments are currently planning, budgeting for, or setting aside adequate reserves to cover the losses and damages of our accelerating climate change nightmare.
+No banks, corporations, or governments are currently planning, budgeting for, or setting aside adequate reserves to cover the losses and damages associated with our accelerating climate change crisis.

-Below is a partial list of climate change consequences to help you visualize the escalating financial costs of climate change consequences described in detail below.
+Below is a partial list of climate change consequences to help you visualize the escalating financial costs associated with these consequences, which are described in detail below.

 Rising climate change consequences costs may be the greatest threat to the world economy